 - The Company shall establish an independent Internal Audit Division under the direction of the President and Representative Executive Officer.
-In accordance with internal audit rules and under the direction of the President and Representative Executive Officer, the Internal Audit Division shall audit the operations of the Company and operating companies or properly report the results of audits of operations, examine the properness and effectiveness of the processes for their operations, and provide guidance, advice and proposals to all departments at the Company and to operating companies. - To further enhance corporate governance by strengthening auditing functions, the Company shall clarify links between the President and Representative Executive Officer, the Audit Committee and the Internal Audit Division.
+In accordance with internal audit rules and under the direction of the President and Representative Executive Officer, the Internal Audit Division shall audit the operations of the Company and operating companies or properly report the results of audits of operations, examine the properness and effectiveness of the processes for their operations, and provide guidance, advice and proposals to all departments at the Company and to operating companies. - The persons responsible for the internal audit departments, while providing directions, guidance and assistance to the internal audit divisions of the operating companies, provide a report to the President and Representative Executive Officer of the status of internal control functions through a third-party evaluation of the audit plans and audit results of the operating companies. - To further enhance corporate governance by strengthening auditing functions, the Company shall clarify links between the President and Representative Executive Officer, the Audit Committee and the Internal Audit Division.
 Specifically, the Company shall adopt a system in which reports are submitted to both the President and Representative Executive Officer and the Audit Committee.
-When the reports are made, the audit report and the improvement report shall be made together to realize swift measures. - Appointments and transfers of persons responsible for the internal audit departments shall be subject to advance approval by the Audit Committee.
+When the reports are made, the audit report and the improvement report shall be made together to realize swift measures. - Appointments and transfers of persons responsible for the internal audit departments shall be subject to advance approval by the Audit Committee, and when such persons are evaluated, the Audit Committee states an opinion to the execution of such evaluation.